stevenrakhmanchik/Plywood/README.md

 - Creating syntax highlighting and grammar rules via Tree-sitter for code editors to recognize Plywood (High Priority)
 - Writing documentation and wiki
-- Implementing syntax features
+- Implementing more syntax features
 - Developing libraries and a package system
-- Literally anything else
+- Literally anything else you want to suggest :)

 Contact info is in github bio.